-Before outlining our changes to Bill C-10, ACTRA would like to remind our federal government that Canada is far behind other countries in regulating online services to ensure they meet national needs and contribute their fair share financially.
+We would also like to remind Committee members Canada is still far behind other countries in regulating online services to ensure they meet national needs and contribute their fair share financially.

 Under the 2018 European Union Audiovisual Services Directive, each of the 27 member states requires online subscription video-on-demand services (SVOD, i.e., Netflix, Disney+, Apple TV, Amazon Prime Video, etc.) to include at least 30 per cent European content in their catalogues.
 They must also promote and highlight these productions.
 The Directive also gives member states authority to impose levies on SVOD revenues to support domestic production: Germany has a 2.5 per cent levy; France has a 2 per cent levy.
 France is also poised to impose a requirement that SVOD services spend at least 25 per cent of domestic revenues on French drama, movies, documentaries and animation.
 Fifty-nine countries, three Canadian provinces and 28 U.S. states require these online services to pay consumption taxes (HST, VAT, sales tax or similar).
 In the face of these rules and regulations, Netflix, Disney+, Apple TV, Amazon Prime Video and the other services continue to operate profitably and to grow in all of these markets.
-ACTRA was pleased the recently released Fall Economic Statement 2020 includes plans to collect sales taxes on products and services sold to Canadians by foreign digital vendors, starting on July 1, 2021, as well as a new tax on web giants by 2022.
+ACTRA was pleased to learn the federal government plans to collect sales taxes on products and services sold to Canadians by foreign digital vendors, starting on July 1, 2021, as well as a new tax on web giants by 2022.